VaultaFoundation/docs/evm/20_smart-contracts/20_migrate-your-smart-contract.md

 title: Migrate your Smart Contract
 ---

-This guide will teach you to deploy a smart contract to the EOS EVM using hardhat on both the EOS EVM mainnet and testnet.
+This guide will teach you to deploy a smart contract to the Vaulta EVM using hardhat on both the Vaulta EVM mainnet and testnet.

 ## Set up your MetaMask

-Click either of these buttons to instantly add EOS EVM to your MetaMask.
+Click either of these buttons to instantly add Vaulta EVM to your MetaMask.

 <!-- translation-ignore -->